StiliyanEnchev/MyFirstProjects/README.md

 # MyFirstProjects
 Python Basics - SoftUni
-All Exams and Labs results during the course Python Basics - May 2023 (SoftUni)
+All Exams and Labs codes during the course of Python Basics - May 2023 (SoftUni)